HonestReporting Guiding Principles and Values

 - We believe people have as much right to criticize Israel as any other state.
 However, when criticism turns to demonization or delegitimization, it is no longer legitimate criticism.

-- We support the working definition of anti-Semitism provided by the European Union’s Monitoring Centre on Racism and Xenophobia (EUMC).
-We note the fact that this definition stipulates that anti-Semitism “could also target the state of Israel, conceived as a Jewish collectivity.”
+- We support the working definition of anti-Semitism as adopted by the International Holocaust Remembrance Alliance in May 2016.
+We note the fact that this definition stipulates that “Manifestations [of anti-Semitism] might include the targeting of the state of Israel, conceived as a Jewish collectivity.”